Elite/Pro Athlete Application

 Very simple: You submit an application for residency, and if you meet our resident criteria you’ll go into the selection pool.
 If an application and resume are consistent with our criteria for potential resident-athletes, we then set up an interview by phone, video or in-person.
 We then make a decision as to whether we can offer residency to a prospective athlete.
 We absolutely love, appreciate and value diversity.
 We have accepted resident-athletes from a wide variety of personal backgrounds, ethnicities, cultures and countries.
 We do, however, screen our athletes first based on their socioeconomic circumstances and financial situation/need.
 Our priority in the ranking of resident-athletes is as follows:

-1) Professional road cyclists 2) Domestic Elite road cyclists 3) MTB and Gravel cyclists
+1) Professional road cyclists 2) Domestic Elite road cyclists 3) Track cyclists

 What is the average age range of Homestretch Foundation residents?

-Our pro/elite athletes range from 19 to 41.
+For the first ten years, our pro/elite athletes ranged from 19 to 41.
 Our average age is 29.
 We love seeing pro athletes thrive at every age.

 How long may pro/elite athletes stay?

-The residency period for Homestretch 2.0 is a three month block, starting Dec 2026 and will run annually rom Dec 1 - Mar 1.
+The residency period for Homestretch 2.0 grants is a three month block, starting Dec 2026 and will run from Dec 1 2026 - Mar 1, 2027.
 If you are not a U.S. resident, you must have a visa that allows you to stay in the United States for three months/90 days.

 Homestretch has operated for 10 years.
 Who have you helped so far?